New Site Public Records Directory

 Criminal Records

-Criminal records in Prentiss County encompass a range of documents, including felony and misdemeanor records, traffic violations, and the sex offender registry.
+Criminal records in Prentiss County cover a range of documents, including felony and misdemeanor records, traffic violations, and the sex offender registry.
 These records are maintained by various agencies, including the Sheriff's Office and local police departments.
 Residents can conduct background checks through the Mississippi Bureau of Investigation, which provides statewide criminal history information.
 The bureau's services are essential for employers and individuals seeking detailed background information for employment or personal purposes.

 Public Records Access